111903050/Advanced-Maths-Operations-Validations/README.md

 - Binary to decimal conversion
 - Checking for the prime number
 - Power of the given number
+- Check if given number is a Perfect Square

 # Compilation Instructions
-- The most basic way to run the program is ` python3 testertool.py `
+- The most basic way to run the program is ` python3 testerTool.py `